-For men and women serving overseas during World War One, care packages might have been their only means of celebrating the holiday season.
-Let’s look at two of the war’s most common care packages.
+For the men and women serving overseas during World War I, care packages might have been their only means of celebrating the holiday season.

 Princess Mary Christmas Tin